JKnighten/text-naive-bayes/README.md

                        [0, 0, 1, 1, 0, 0, 0, 1]])

 # "i thought it was bad"
-# Notice "thought" was droped because there is no column for "thought"
+# Notice "thought" was dropped because there is no column for "thought"
 test_data = np.array([[1, 0, 1, 1, 0, 0, 0, 1]])

 model = Multinomial()